-This project idea started a few years ago when I moved from Montréal to rural Australia to be with my Aussie man.
+Hi, I’m Annemarie and I currently work in my creative home space and productive backyard on the edge of a charming little town called Tumbarumba.
+Located by the Snowy Mountains of New South Wales, the region is surrounded by mountains, forests, vineyards and farms.
+My primary professional occupations are photography and graphic design.
+Snowy Foodie blog has been created as a tool to create book content and was also a recovery project in response to a bushfire disaster trauma and pandemic in the same year.
+The book project idea started a few years before that, when I moved from Montréal to rural Australia to be with my Aussie man.
 The expat and country life taught me new skills and brought me new interests.
-Home cooking and the whole process of growing and preserving, while finding passion for “terroir” culinary photography, was revealed to me over time.
-Re-Invention helped me discover and connect with this new environment but is also a great remedy for homesickness.
-I am the only French Québécoise living in the region (as I know, so far).
-Cooking our traditional iconic dishes from scratch with the ingredients I can find in Australia, are something I enjoy experimenting with and sharing.
+Home cooking and the whole process of growing and preserving, while finding a passion for “terroir” culinary photography, was revealed to me over time.
+Re-invention helped me discover and connect with this new environment but is also a great remedy for homesickness.
+I am the only French Québécoise living in the region (as I know, so far) and cooking home traditional and iconic dishes from scratch with the ingredients I can find in Australia, are something I enjoy experimenting with and sharing.

 Back in the Montréal years, I experimented multiple artistic disciplines.
 I have college and university degrees in Visual Arts and later gained a professional diploma in Graphic Design.
 For nearly ten years I was full-time soaked in a vibrant cultural scene designing promotional material for major events like the world-renowned Montreal Jazz Festival.
 As a genuine music lover, being part of a music festival studio team was a very exciting time.
 All these experiences have followed me in my suitcase and are always useful to any cultural work that I can contribute to in the Snowy Valleys region.
 Today, in my mid-forties, I feel more grounded in the slow food world and in the garden, but music will always shuffle in the house!